wendyverdonk93/docs/content/integrations/hosted/lightspeed_core/faq/deleting-multisafepay-app.md

 read_more: "."
 ---

-It may be the case that payment methods will still be visible in the checkout once you have terminated your contract with MultiSafepay.
+Payment methods may still be visible in the checkout once you have terminated your contract with MultiSafepay.
 In order to remove these payment methods and ultimately the MultiSafepay App from the Lightspeed App, please follow these steps:

 1. Log into your Lightspeed App
 2. Navigate to _Apps_ → _Purchased Apps_ → _MultiSafepay Payments_